mairfarooq21/task-flow/README.md

-## FlowTrack - A Kanban Board for Drag and Drop
+## TaskFlow - A Kanban Board for Drag and Drop

-FlowTrack is a simple Kanban board that allows you to drag and drop tasks between columns.
+TaskFlow is a simple Kanban board that allows you to drag and drop tasks between columns.
 It is built using:

 - React
 - DnD-Kit